 How to find the right financial balance

 Finding the right financial balance depends much on your unique financial situation.
-However, regardless of your current situation, you can use the numbers and percentages in the following guide to work out a balance in your finances depending on your unique circumstances.
+However, regardless of your current situation, you can use the numbers and percentages in the following guide to working out a balance in your finances depending on your unique circumstances.

 1. Set your debt-to-income ratio at 36 percent or less.
 Your loans and credit card payments should be 36% of each check you receive every month.